jasonally/hack_this_site_missions/basic/mission_10.md

 I also have the [Edit This Cookie](http://editthiscookie.com/) extension.
 Regardless of your method, change the cookie value to yes, submit the form (no need to enter a password), and you're done.

-**Key Idea:** It's pretty well known by now to prevent users from tampering with cookies, but if you find you can, there's a lot you can do.
+**Key Idea:** It's pretty well known by now to prevent users from tampering with cookies, but if you find you can tamper with them, there's a lot you can do.